squashking/Leaf-Analyzer/README.md

 1. **Superimpose AprilTags**
    - Overlay the four **AprilTags** from the Leaf Analyzer pattern onto the image (maintaining correct geometry).
-   - Then run Leaf Analyzer to obtain measurements in metric units.

 2. **Measure in pixels and convert**
    - Run Leaf Analyzer to measure traits in **pixels**.